lambry/imacon/README.md

-#Mild Image Widget
+#Imacon

-A simple image widget that displays an image (or icon) with optional title, description and link.
+A sortable widget that displays an image/icon with optional title and description.

-Note: This is a work in progress and can break at anytime.